raspberrypilearning/mandala/en/step_1.md

-## Introduction
+## You will make

-In this project, you will write a program that generates mandalas.
+Create a program that generates mandalas.

 ![Example of a colourful butterfly mandala.](images/mandala.png)